-DIY LiPo Battery Discharger with Halogen Light Bulbs
+Build a DIY LiPo Battery Discharger using Halogen Light Bulbs

 by Oscar

-I will show you how to build a DIY LiPo Battery discharger easily with 12V halogen light bulbs.
-It’s capable of discharging 2S, 3S, 4S, 5S and 6S LiPo batteries.
+I will show you how to easily build a DIY LiPo Battery Discharger using halogen light bulbs.
+This discharger is capable of handling 2S, 3S, 4S, 5S, and 6S LiPo batteries.
+A halogen bulb discharger is an effective method for discharging LiPo batteries, either for storage or disposal.

 Some of the links on this page are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking on one of these affiliate links.
 This helps support the free content for the community on this website.
 Please read our Affiliate Link Policy for more information.